QinlinChen/QinlinChen.github.io/index.md

   - Mini Operating System Kernel.
 - [ics2017-pa](https://github.com/QinlinChen/ics2017-pa) (from NJU: Introduction to Computer Systems, in C)
   - i386 Emulator.

+(I'd better not to publish my code for some of these programming assignments (marked with ^) on github according to their course policies.
+Contact me if you want them.)

 ## Awards & Honors
 - 南京大学2020届优秀毕业生 (Outstanding Graduates Awards of Nanjing University, 2020)